RyanJulyan/rocket/02_discovery_and_planning_phase/03_design_thinking_template.md

 1. **[Test](#test-your-design):** Aim to use 20% of your session time
     - **Test your design:** Take your prototypes to your audience and get feedback.
 1. **Present:** It’s now time to share your project!
-    - **Discuss and Get Feedback:** Think about pro's and con's of each teams feedback
+    - **Discuss and Get Feedback:** Think about pro's and cons of each team's feedback
 1. **Implement:** Define the next steps!
-    - **In Depth Project Plan:** Take your prototypes and feedback to the next level.
+    - **In-Depth Project Plan:** Take your prototypes and feedback to the next level.
 Build something "Real"

 ## Empathise with people
-Know the people you are designing for, so you can understand their needs better.
+Know the people you are designing for so you can understand their needs better.
 Develop empathy towards your potential end-user and will be the guiding light when you move toward brainstorming solutions.
 Empathy is at the heart of great design.
-Without it, the solutions you create can never truly solve the problems of your users.
+Without it, the solutions you create can never truly solve your users' problems.

 ### Define the user you are designing for
 The purpose of this profile is to frame all of your ideas and solutions around the individual that is most likely to use it.